fpetruschke/python-mysql-ad/README.md

 # Tests

 Unit tests are located inside the `tests`-directory.
+* Create additional tests into the according test-directory-structure.
+* Also register your additional test into *"testmodules"* of the `tests/testsuiteTest`.

+To run the **testsuite** you can execute (*make sure you insert all test paths inside that script when creating new tests!*):

+`python3 -m unittest tests/testsuiteTest.py`

-To run unit tests you can execute:
+To **run single** unit tests you can execute:

 `python3 -m unittest tests/path/to/specific/test.py`